 Every music major and minor are assigned an academic advisor.
 Your advisor will assist and help guide you through your academic program.
 Each semester, you will meet with your advisor to discuss your academic progress and plan your course schedule for the following semester.
-In many cases, your advisor will be your primary applied teacher, or may be a faculty member familiar with your degree area (BM, BME, BA, music minors).
+In many cases, your advisor will be your primary applied teacher, or may be a faculty member familiar with your degree area (BM, BME, BMA, BA, music minors).
 Your advisor is also the only one who can provide your personal identification number (PIN) to you for enrollment.
-The PIN changes every semester.
+Student's enrollment PIN will change's every semester.